National Route 224 (Costa Rica)

 National Secondary Route 224, or just Route 224 (Ruta Nacional Secundaria 224, or Ruta 224) is a National Road Route of Costa Rica, located in the Cartago province.

 Description

-In Cartago province the route covers Paraíso canton (Paraíso, Santiago, Orosi, Cachí, Birrisito districts).
+In Cartago province the route covers Paraíso canton (Paraíso, Santiago, Orosi, Cachí, and Birrisito districts).

 History

 On 25 August 2020, the bridge across the dam of Lake Cachí, showed signs of structural instability, with a crack and swing motion when joining the road on the west end, after which it was closed.